m-alcu/m-alcu.github.io/_posts/2017-12-10-transform.markdown

 * Real - for example millis from session user
 * Boolean - Married or not married

 Categories values should be expanded to boolean data.
 Pandas library has an function to do this easyly.
-Next example is retrieved from this source [source](https://datascienceplus.com/building-a-logistic-regression-in-python-step-by-step/).
+Next example is retrieved from this [source](https://datascienceplus.com/building-a-logistic-regression-in-python-step-by-step/).

 Note: Before there is some sort of cleaning of some categories that could be aggregated because are too similar.